Volunteer at the Landmine Museum

 Who are we looking for?

 We are looking for caring, dedicated, and (hopefully) experienced individuals over the age of 23.
 Our volunteers will be subject to preliminary interviews, need to submit a Police Background Check and also a Medical Examination.
-Volunteers must be able to commit to 2 or more months of service.
+Volunteers must be able to commit to 6 to 12 months of service in order to truly make an impact.

 Upon arrival, volunteers will also need to participate in the Child Protection course provided by ConCERT (Connecting Communities, Environment & Responsible Tourism, a local NGO).